 To place a deposit:

 Call in your order and plunk down $1,200 non-refundable.
 That'll give you a place in line.
-We expect you'll have a frame or bike in two months, but that's not a promise.
+We expect you'll have a frame or bike in three months, but that's not a promise.
 Between now and then we'll work with you as needed or as you like, to make sure you pick the right parts.
 Grant and Dave are not so current on the racing stuff, but Mark and Brian are (and they can talk about farmer parts, too).
 We'll do everything we can to make sure it goes smoothly.
 That's a promise.

 If you're interested in ordering a frameset or complete bike, just contact Mark and he can help you out.